 Cooking Equipment & Supplies

 Obviously, bringing a portable jug that is capable of filtering water is the best solution.
 However, if that’s something you don’t want (or can’t) bring with you, make sure to bring lots of clean, potable water.
+If you are looking for a quality hiking water bottle, check out our Hydro Flask vs RTIC Bottle comparison.

 Food & Drink